-For Anne, piercing and modification are her passions and she focuses exclusively on body piercing (including genital/intimate and microdermal implants), scarification, transdermal (silicone) implants, and branding.
-Her goal is for every client to express themselves and realise the vision they have for their body.
+For Vesper, piercing and modification are his passions and he focuses exclusively on body piercing (including genital/intimate and microdermal implants), scarification, transdermal (silicone) implants, RFID implants, and branding.
+His goal is for every client to express themselves and realise the vision they have for their body.

 Preface: Thank you so much to my colleague Stephen Clarke for writing this article to contribute to my blog!
 He is the owner of Apex Piercing in Antrim, Northern Ireland and has years of professional experience under his belt.
 Stephen is also the creative brain behind Apex Body Jewellery!
 Please feel free to visit his social media:

-Ladies, gentlemen, and everyone else, I’d like to start by thanking Anne for allowing me the opportunity to present this article on her blog, and secondly by thanking everyone who elects to read and retain the information contained herein!
+Ladies, gentlemen, and everyone else, I’d like to start by thanking Vesper for allowing me the opportunity to present this article on his blog, and secondly by thanking everyone who elects to read and retain the information contained herein!

 So the topic of conversation today is tongue piercings, horizontal tongue piercings (snake eyes), and surface tongue piercings (tongue scoops).
 The reason that traditional tongue piercings are placed centrally is simple and straightforward, it completely bypasses the muscles that the tongue is comprised of, the superior longitudinal muscles, and the vertical and transverse muscles.
 A precisely placed traditional tongue piercing will heal relatively quickly and without complications, and with a traditional tongue piercing, the jewelley is placed a safe distance away from the teeth, and therefore isn’t likely to cause any dental trauma.